Close

 Lower Body Lift Surgical Procedure

-After massive weight loss, all parts of the body are affected by excess skin, with some areas more problematic than others.
+After massive weight loss, all parts of the body are affected by excess skin, with some areas a greater concern than others.
 It is uncommon for excess skin problems to be isolated to a single region of the body.
 Therefore, the reconstructive decision process must be tailored to address everyone’s specific concerns.
 As such, the surgery and its associated scars is dictated by the issues that need addressing.

 Areas of concern that need to be assessed in determining the precise surgical plan include: